funcool/clojure.jdbc/docs/user-guide.rst

       (do-something-with conn)
       (.close conn))

-Connection instance implements AutoClosable interface, and you can avoid call directly to ``close`` method using clojure ``with-open`` macro:
+The Connection class implements the AutoClosable interface, so you can avoid having to call the ``close`` method directly by using Clojure's ``with-open``
+macro:

 .. code-block:: clojure

     (with-open [conn (make-connection dbspec)]
       (do-something-with conn))

-And this is a equivalent code using ``with-connection`` macro that clj.jdbc provides:
+And this is an equivalent piece of code using the ``with-connection`` macro that clj.jdbc provides:

 .. code-block:: clojure